People News Roundup: Taylor Swift says her master tapes sold off for second time | Entertainment

 Taylor Swift said on Monday that her master recordings had been sold off to a private equity company, denying her the chance to buy back the tapes herself and resume control over the rights to her first six albums.
 "This was the second time my music had been sold without my knowledge," the 30-year-old singer wrote in a Twitter posting.

-Also Read: Taylor Swift says her master tapes sold off for second time
+Also Read: Entertainment News Roundup: Universal, Cinemark agree on earlier home release for movies; Taylor Swift says her master tapes sold off for second time and more